Analyzing Human-Human Interactions: A Survey: Datasets

 \subsection{Hollywood2}

-Similar to \textit{TV Human Interaction}, \textit{Hollywood2} \citep{marszalek2009actions} consists of clips from movies.
-The total number of films that were used to synthesize both the training and testing sets is close to seventy.
-Subtitles were used to align script data with the corresponding movie scenes, to semi-automatically find relevant clips.
+\textit{Hollywood2} \citep{marszalek2009actions} also consists of clips from movies.
+Subtitles were used to align script data with the corresponding movie scenes.
 Despite the significant variation in the videos, the controlled nature of the movie domain limits generalization to more realistic domains.
 The four interaction classes are \textit{fight}, \textit{handshake}, \textit{hug} and \textit{kiss}.